Deepak50202/Eonra/README.md

 - 🔍 Displays a logic trace for each answer
 - 🔄 Suggests follow-up actions or learning paths
 - 💻 Built as a beginner-friendly MVP using Python
+- 🧠 Remembers your last topic and connects vague follow-up questions to it

 ---